gracehoppercenter/ict/docs/f25/courses/itd110/goals/session20.md

 - A screenshot of your recreation
 - Your binary (so that I can copy/paste it into the code.org website)

+### Extension - there aren't enough colors

+Here's a link to the youtube video we'll watch in class: <https://www.youtube.com/watch?v=h9j89L8eQQk>
+.
+I highly recommend checking out the rest of the video - it's really interesting!

 ## Homework

 ### Reading